-Nine individuals came to Las Vegas on Monday and Tuesday to compete for the championship at the World Series of Poker (WSOP).
+Nine individuals came to Las Vegas over the last three days to compete for the championship at the World Series of Poker (WSOP).
 Who would be the lucky winner?
 And who really got to keep the money?

 One other note: I do need to point out that many of the players in the tournament were “backed.”
 Poker tournaments have a high variance (luck factor).
 Thus, many tournament players sell portions of their action to investors to lower their risk.
 It is quite likely that most (if not all) of the winners were backed and will, in the end, only enjoy a portion of their winnings.
 I ignore backing in this analysis.
 Now, on to the winners.

 Congratulations to Joe McKeehen of North Wales, Pennsylvania.
 The professional poker player dominated play at the final table.
 He came in with the chip lead and never relinquished it and never looked challenged.
 For finishing first out of 6,420 entrants (each of whom paid the $10,000 entry fee) he won $7,683,346.
 As a professional poker player, he’ll owe self-employment tax along with his federal income tax ($3,073,240), Pennsylvania state income tax ($235,879), and the local township (North Wales Boro) Earned Income Tax ($76,833), a total of $3,385,952 (44.07%).
 He’ll get to keep an estimated $4,297,394 of his winnings.